 - What kind of beverages are your guests interested in?
-Are they into keggers where the only necessity is for the beer to flow all night?
+Are they into keggers where the only necessity is that beer flows all night?
 Do they love to show off their latest vintage wine when you attend a dinner party at their home?
-Maybe you're hosting a foodie crowd who get easily excited by the newest, trendiest cocktails when you hit the bars together?
+Maybe you're hosting a foodie crowd who gets easily excited by the newest, trendiest cocktails when you hit the bars together?

 - Use that as a hint.
 What your guests are used to should not dictate that you serve your guests exactly what they always drink.
 You should select beverages based on your menu and type of party.
-But it will give you a hint as to where the volume of drinking will be if you offer a variety.
+However, it will give you a hint as to where the volume of drinking will be if you offer a variety.

-- How much variety will you want to offer?
+- How much variety do you want to offer?
 If you plan to hire a bartender, a full bar will be manageable.
 But if you'll be mixing drinks all night for your guests, you'll want to simplify your offerings to make your hosting job easier.
 Remember it's your party, you want to have fun too!

-- Think about the mix of your beverages in terms of the mix of your guests.
+- Consider the mix of your beverages in terms of the mix of your guests.
 If there will be lots of kids, plan on stocking up on juices, soft drinks, and water.
 Will there be many younger men fresh out of college?
 Then don't skimp on the beer.
 Is it an older, more sophisticated group?
 Be sure to lay in a good supply of wine and spirits.

-- One or two signature beverages will add style to your party and may add to a themed event.
+- Choose one or two signature beverages.
+This will add style to your party and can be a nice addition to a themed event.
 At the same time, it will keep your budget more manageable than the cost of stocking a full bar with alcohol, mixers, wine, and beer.

 - If you entertain often, then it may pay to keep a fully stocked bar.
 Take inventory before your party to determine what extra beverages you'll need to purchase.